water96763/Portfolio/README.md

 # Portfolio
-This portfolio is updated as of 8/20/19
+This portfolio is updated as of 10/12/2019
-Links to the project is at https://water96763.github.io/Portfolio/
+Links to the project is at [Inline link] (https://water96763.github.io/Portfolio/)
+#H1

-This includes some of the homework projects I worked on while in school.
+This includes some of the homework projects, and group projects I worked on while in school.
+..*Ani-Mates
+..*Crystal Collector
+..*Train Scheduler
+..*Mood Toolbox
+..*GifTastic

 The portfolio will get updated with newer assignments as well as my own projects as they are completed.